fromothers/www.maxhallinan.com/posts/_drafts/2018-02-22-learning-the-language-of-functional-programming.md

 This worked like a decision tree: if the details of the problem are like x, then use y technique.
 In that approach, the laws aren't essential information.
-The second group tried to abstract the details of the problem to the laws first and then work out the numbers.
+But the second group tried to abstract the details of the problem to the laws first and then work out the numbers.
-Perhaps students in the second group still used the prescribed technique but they did so knowing why that technique had been prescribed.
+Perhaps students in the second group still used the prescribed techniques but they did so knowing why that techniques had been prescribed.

-The decision tree was a very limited form of understanding.
+The decision tree was a limited form of understanding.
 It only enabled a student to solve familiar problems.
 Unfamiliar problems required an extension of the decision tree, even if the solution simply used a new combination of familiar laws.